Awadh: Sham-e-Awadh

 Sham-e-Awadh is a popularised term referring to the "glorious evenings" in the Awadh capitals of Faizabad and later (and even today and to a greater extent) Lucknow.

 Awadh was established in 1722. with Faizabad as its capital.
 Nawab Shuja-ud-Daula's son Nawab Asaf-ud-Daula, the fourth Nawab of Awadh, shifted the capital from Faizabad to Lucknow; this led to the decline of Faizabad and rise of Lucknow.

 Just as Banares (Varanasi) is known for its mornings, so Lucknow is for its evenings.
-Many of its well-known buildings were erected on the banks of river Gomti in the time of Nawabs.
+Many of its well-known buildings were erected on the banks of the Gomti River in the time of Nawabs.
 The Nawabs used to take in a view of the river Gomti and its architecture in the evening hours, giving rise to Sham-e-Awadh's romantic reputation.

 There is a saying:'Subah-e-Benares', 'Sham-e-Awadh', 'Shab-e-Malwa' meaning mornings of the Benares, evenings of the Awadh and nights of Malwa.